 This post may contain affiliate links.
 Please read our disclosure policy.

-Use spaghetti squash instead of pasta in dishes like Pasta al Limone, Spaghetti and Meatballs, Chicken Spaghetti, and Caprese Pasta.
+Swap pasta for spaghetti squash in dishes like Pasta al Limone, Spaghetti and Meatballs, Chicken Spaghetti, or Caprese Pasta for a lighter twist.

-- Versatility: Enjoy it as a main course or a side dish—spaghetti squash fits any meal.
+- Versatile: Spaghetti squash can be enjoyed as a main course or a side dish.

 Ingredients

-- Salt and Black Pepper: These classic seasonings are key for enhancing the natural taste of the squash.
+- Salt and Black Pepper: Simple seasonings that bring out the natural sweetness of the squash.

 RELATED: 8 Healthy & Delicious Single Serving Meals

-- Stand the squash upright on one of the flat ends and slice it down the middle lengthwise.
+- Cut and Remove Seeds – Stand the squash upright on one of the flat ends and carefully slice it in half lengthwise.
+Use a spoon to scoop out the seeds and any stringy bits from the center.

 Expert Tips

-- Sharp Knife for Cutting: Employ a large, sharp knife for slicing through the spaghetti squash.
-Position the squash on a stable cutting board, trim off both ends, then cut down the middle.
-Should the knife become lodged, start again from the initial cut and slice from the opposite direction for ease.
+- Use a Sharp Knife: A large, sharp knife makes cutting easier.
+Place the squash on a stable cutting board, trim both ends, then slice it in half.
+If the knife gets stuck, start from the initial cut and slice from the opposite direction.

 Frequently Asked Questions

-Place the squash in a large slow cooker.
-For a 3-pound squash, cook on high for 3-4 hours or on low for 5-6 hours.
-Add one additional hour of cooking time for each pound over 3 pounds.
+Place it whole in a large slow cooker.
+For a 3-pound squash, cook on high for 3-4 hours or low for 5-6 hours.

 RELATED: Recipes For Empty Nesters